DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

 To test your installation, go to GraphBLAS/GraphBLAS/test and type:

-    gbtestall
+    gbtest

-If everything is successful, it should report 'gbtestall: all tests passed'.
+If everything is successful, it should report 'gbtest: all tests passed'.
+Note that gbtest tests all features of the MATLAB interface to SuiteSparse/GraphBLAS, including error handling, so you can expect to see error messages during the test.
+This is expected.